asg017/sqlite-vec/site/features/vec0.md

 )
 ```

-Then during a KNN query, you can constrain results to a specific user in the
+Then, during a KNN query, you can constrain results to a specific user in the
 `WHERE` clause like so:

 ```sql